pwalser75/spring-boot-platform/README.md

 - `LoginController`, `dev/login`: can issue valid JWTs for testing. <br>The tenant, login, roles and additional claims, as well as the validity (valid-from and duration) can be passed as arguments, to create arbitrary tokens, even expired ones or some that are not yet valid.
-- `UserInfoController`, `dev/user`: can be called by clients to obtain information about the logged in user.
+- `UserInfoController`, `dev/user`: can be called by clients to obtain information about the logged-in user.

 ### Role-based authorization using annotations

 The `@RequireRole` annotation can be added to proxied methods to

 - just require the user to be **authenticated** (without specifying any roles)
-- require the user to **have the declare role** in the `UserInfo`.
+- require the user to **have the declared role** in the `UserInfo`.

 _Example usage:_